dimforge/ncollide/bounding_volumes/bounding_sphere.md

 ![bounding sphere](../img/bounding_volume_bounding_sphere.svg)
 </center>

-Being an unorientable shape, it is completely defined by its center and its
+Being an unorientable shape, it is fully defined by its center and its
 radius:

 | Method      | Description                                                    |